Nicola Peltz

-Nicola Anne Peltz Beckham (born January 9, 1995) is an American actress.
-She is best known for her roles as Katara in the film The Last Airbender (2010), Bradley Martin in the A&E drama series Bates Motel (2013–2015) and Tessa Yeager in the film Transformers: Age of Extinction (2014).
+Nicola Anne Peltz Beckham (née Peltz; born January 9, 1995) is an American actress.
+She is known for her roles as Katara in the film The Last Airbender (2010), Bradley Martin in the A&E drama series Bates Motel (2013–2015) and Tessa Yeager in the film Transformers: Age of Extinction (2014).

 Early life

-Peltz Beckham was born on January 9, 1995, in Westchester County, New York, as the daughter of American billionaire businessman Nelson Peltz and model Claudia Heffner.
+Nicola Anne Peltz was born on January 9, 1995, in Westchester County, New York, the daughter of American billionaire businessman Nelson Peltz and model Claudia Heffner.
 She has one sister and six brothers, including Will Peltz.
 She also has two half-siblings from her father's previous marriages.
-Although her mother never converted to Judaism, her father is a devout Jew and both of his sons had a bar mitzvah.
+Although her mother never converted to Judaism, her father is a devout Jew, and his sons had a bar mitzvah.

 Career

 Peltz Beckham made her film debut as Mackenzie in the Christmas comedy Deck the Halls (2006).
 The following year, she appeared in a Manhattan Theatre Club production of Blackbird.
 She later co-starred as Becki in the comedy film Harold (2008), and in June 2008, she appeared in the music video for Miley Cyrus's single "7 Things."
-Two years later, she portrayed Katara in the fantasy adventure film The Last Airbender (2010), directed by M. Night Shyamalan; she was cast in this role at the insistence of her father, who was a producer on the film.
+Two years later, she portrayed Katara in the fantasy adventure film The Last Airbender (2010), directed by M. Night Shyamalan.